THE COLLAPSE OF

 Automated machines do not lead to fewer jobs in the production of goods, but more because machinery serves to lower costs and thus expand production of goods and employment within the industry.
 The classic example is of course Henry Ford and the assembly line.
 When Ford instituted the moving assembly line in 1913, the labor hours needed to make a Model T were cut in half from 12.5 hours to 6.
 By 1914, Ford needed only 93 man minutes to make one Model T. With substantially lower labor costs, Ford was able to bring the price of the Model T down from its original $850 in 1908 to $360 in 1916.[xlvii]
 With a price far lower than the competition, the sales of Model Ts soared; 170,000 were sold in 1912, 500,000 in 1915, and 1 million by 1920.
 In order to keep up with demand, Ford had to rapidly expand his labor force.
 After Ford finished construction of the River Rounge Complex in 1927, 75,000 men were initially employed, far above the 13,000 employed in 1914 at the Highland Park assembly plant.[xlviii]
 Moreover, the capital innovations of Ford spilled over not just to other auto manufacturers, but to the entire manufacturing industry.

 Time and time again, improvements in technology have led to large increases in production and employment within industries.
 This was even true in food production when the invention of tractors put millions of farmers out of work, only to find jobs in factories making food products.
 Much like today, manufacturers of the past intended to cut workers to reduce labor costs by investing in machinery, but the natural pursuit of profits forced manufacturers to add more workers just to keep up with demand that was stimulated by the cheaper goods that the machines produced.
 The only difference today is that American capital innovations are mainly serving to offset the rising cost of supplies and regulations, and therefore do not result in lower prices.
 For instance in 2007, the Department of Labor increased the federal minimum wage to $7.25 and stripped American Samoa of its exemption to the law.
 With operating facilities of Chicken of the Sea and Starkist housed on the tiny island, American Samoa was a major producer of canned tuna for decades.
 But the new minimum wage represented a 93% increase over the $3.76 minimum wage for caners that previously existed.
 In response, Chicken of the Sea closed down its canning factory in 2009, laying off 2,041 factory workers, and announced plans to open up a $20 million factory in Lyon, Georgia that would use automated equipment and employ only 200 workers to produce the same amount of tuna that was no cheaper than before.
 The layoff represented almost 12% of American Samoa’s workforce alone.[xlix]
 In absence of regulations like the minimum wage, capital effectively becomes “labor enhancing devices” not “labor saving devices.”
-Just as Henry Hazlitt wrote in 1946, machines will always remain the scapegoat, but America’s failure to make stuff is due to burden of having too little freedom.
+Just as Henry Hazlitt wrote in 1946, machines will always remain the scapegoat, but America’s failure to make stuff is due to the burden of having too little freedom.

 Cheap Foreign Labor

 In 2010, ABC news ran a miniseries entitled “Made In America,” in which they explored the country’s lack of manufacturing.
 In one episode, people in New York’s Grand Central Station were asked to strip down and expose the country of origin of their clothing.
-As expected, China was the most common country that popped up, but nobody wore an article of clothing manufactured in the U.S. It was then stated that because the average manufacturing wage rate in China was $5 an hour ($8 based purchasing power parity) versus $19 in the US, it was impossible to compete with the likes of China when it comes to low cost goods.
+As expected, China was the most common country that popped up, but nobody wore an article of clothing manufactured in the U.S. It was then stated that because the average manufacturing wage rate in China was $5 an hour ($8 based on purchasing power parity) versus $19 in the US, it was impossible to compete with the likes of China when it comes to low cost goods.
 Over the last decade, the cheap labor theory has influenced the minds of the general public and the vast majority of economists.
 Yet the cheap labor theory is merely an economic sophism that falters even under its own metrics.

 Economists tend to look at America’s $300 billion trade deficit with China as evidence that it is cheap labor that is driving manufacturers overseas.
 Businesses are said to naturally have an incentive to outsource operations to cheap labor countries and import products to the U.S. which runs up the trade deficit.
 If you narrowly focus on the U.S. over the past couple of decades, then this appears to be true.
 But no thorough analysis could possibly come to the same conclusion.
 If Japan and Germany’s rising manufacturing industry (supposedly fueled by low wages) did not hamper America’s during the 1950s and 1960s, why is China’s cheap labor all of a sudden holding America back?
 If America’s high wages cannot compete with China, how are advanced countries like South Korea and Australia, capable of running large trade surpluses with China?
 If low wages are such a dominating factor in manufacturing, why in the world are American businesses fleeing to China?
 As Schiff pointed out, “There are plenty of areas in the world where labor is much cheaper than in China, but that export nothing.”[l]
 If China’s low wages initially attracted American manufacturers during the 1990s, than why are they continuing to outsource to China when real wages in the mainland have risen substantially over the last decade.
 Lastly, if high wages are naturally a deterrent to manufacturing, how is that American companies were able to continuously increase real wages for most of the 20th century, even though America had established itself as the wealthiest country at the turn of the century?